stellar-sites/sca/pages/academics/README.md

 The fifth grade curriculum is a survey of the Old Testament.
 Children learn that just as God desired His people to possess the land of Canaan, so He desires His children to live a life of promise and victory.

 ### Language Arts
-Students in third, fourth and fifth grades receive reading instruction through the Foundations & Frameworks reading program.
-Foundations & Frameworks is an instructional reading program that uses quality literature to address the following elements of reading: vocabulary, fluency and reading comprehension.

 Through the use of the five stages of the writing process, students are encouraged to express their thoughts clearly to their intended audience.
 Students write for different purposes as they demonstrate the proper use of grammar use and word usage.
 Other elements of grammar are practiced and reviewed daily.

 Elementary students receive formal spelling instruction five days a week.
 The spelling program helps students increase their spelling capacity, in addition to building vocabulary and study skills.
 Book reports are written quarterly.